These 8 great Facebook ad examples prove that there’s no shame in learning from those before you.

 This is one of my favourite awareness and audience building ad tactics in Content Marketing.

-By backing themselves with an ad budget, SEMrush aim to draw new audience members into their content marketing funnel, prove their content’s worth, position themselves as experts and inform new audience’s about problems that their product can solve.
+By backing themselves with an ad budget, SEMrush aims to draw new audience members into their content marketing funnel, prove their content’s worth, position themselves as experts and inform the new audience about problems that their product can solve.